wagtail/wagtail/docs/extending/custom_tasks.md

 ## Custom TaskState models

 You might also need to store custom state information for the task: for example, a rating left by an approving user.
-Normally, this is done on an instance of `TaskState`, which is created when a page starts the task.
+Normally, this is done on an instance of `TaskState`, which is created when an object starts the task.
 However, this can also be subclassed equivalently to `Task`:

 ```python